yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 ## API Relationships

 The diagram below indicates the relationships, by reference, between the proposed APIs, the user facing Kubernetes primitives, and the actual storage and identity instances.
-COSI APIs (light green) bridge the gap between workloads and object stores, providing a standardized means of consuming object storage for Kubernetes operators and workloads.
+COSI APIs bridge the gap between workloads and object stores, providing a standardized means of consuming object storage for Kubernetes operators and workloads.

+Secrets are used to store the cluster user’s authn/authz information, to be passed to automation so that operations can be performed on the user’s behalf.

+- Green objects represent COSI APIs.

+- Yellow objects represent user defined Kubernetes primitives
+- Red objects represent object store service instances
+- Grey objects represent possible connectors between the Bucket API and workloads.
+The exact relation will be defined during design of the COSI automation.

-### Greenfield Bucket
+### Greenfield: Dynamic Bucket Creation

 In an automated system where bucket lifecycles are managed by a COSI controller, a user will define a [Bucket](#bucket), containing a reference a [Bucket Class](#BucketClass).
 Bucket Classes are admin-created objects representing a preset configuration for bucket creation.
 A [Bucket Content](#BucketContent) object is generated and encapsulates all configuration information from the BucketClass and Bucket.
 The BucketContent will store all necessary information about the provisioned storage instance, including connection data.

+> Note: The ConfigMap is shown to illustrate one means of transmitting data to the Pod.
+In this case, it would be an artifact of a controller.

 ![](./bucket-greenfield-api-relations.png)

-### Brownfield Bucket
+### Brownfield: Dynamic Bucket Access

 The expected workflow for interacting with a pre-existing storage instance is similar to Greenfield.
 The key distinction in this scenario is that a Bucket Class will reference a single, pre-existing bucket directly (indicated by the bold dashed line).
 Buckets instantiated by users with reference to this class will be given the connection information for this pre-existing storage instance.
 As part of this operation, the identity specified in the Bucket’s Secret should be granted permission to access the storage instance.
 This operation should be configurable in through the BucketClass.